ahmadalibaloch/vue-vuex-material-gallery/README.md

 vue-property-decorator npm package creates a perfect match with Typescript, It has some useful decorators like Prop and Emit etc axios is used for the REST API calls to Imgur server

-Some Images or not rendering due to X-Content-Type-Options HTTP response header not set by the server, it instructs browsers to disable content or MIME sniffing.

 ## Project setup
 ```
 npm install